Home » Business Email Etiquette Articles » Understanding Undeliverable and Returned Emails

 550 5.1.1 … User unknown

-The above reflects no such email address on that system (www.businessemailetiquette.com) – 550 user unknown.
+The above reflects that there is no such email address on the system (www.businessemailetiquette.com) – 550 user unknown.

-You will see the actual email message that the error refers to is displayed below the error message.
-There you can determine if, in fact, it was an email you sent or if it was your autoresponder.
+You will see that the actual email message that the error refers to is displayed below the error message.
+There, you can determine whether it was an email you sent or if it was your autoresponder.
 In addition, you can decide if it was a virus-generated email that you did not send.

 Email Error Codes